valerionew/unisolder-notes/README.md

 This resistor is in a 2512 format, 10M, it is there to prevent huge electrical potentials between the computer's ground and the station's ground.
 You can use any value between 1M and 10M, or leave it disconnected if you feel safe, anyway this isn't recommended.

-### Q10, Q11: IPD053N08
+### Capacitors
-If you want to change this part, pick a part which has same: package, Rds(on), Vds, and gate threshold voltage.
+For the ceramic capacitors insulator type, C0G is the best, X7R is also good.
+X5R is not as good as X7R.
+If it's possible avoid Y5V.
+Where voltage is not specified you can pick any voltage.
+50V is better (their actual capacity will be closer to the nominal value at low voltages than 100V or more).

 ### Rc2 Bourns trimmer
 In BOM it's indicated as Bourns 3362, this part is a THT trimmer from a previous version, correct part number is Bourns 3364X-1-202E.
 I've ordered 3314J-1-202E, not mounted yet.
 It seems it can fit, but i'm not sure yet.

+### Q10, Q11: IPD053N08
+If you want to change this part, pick a part which has same: package, Rds(on), Vds, and gate threshold voltage.

 ### U1 LM2675, R3 and R4
 Either the LM2675M-3.3 and the LM2675M-ADJ version can be used.